 Getting good at your job

 People are less likely to give you the time of day, especially as a new worker, if they don’t see you caring about and contributing to the job that all the workers have to do together.
 It can take a while to get good at a job if you’re new to it, but this is frankly as important a part of early organizing as any other.
 I work in schools, and those coworkers who gain a reputation for not trying very hard or not being good with kids don’t establish much respect with others.
-After sharpening your job skills, showing newcomers the ropes can also be a strategic way to establish relationships.
+After sharpening your job skills and becoming confident in your work, showing newcomers the ropes can also be a strategic way to establish relationships.